Occsy/inject/README.md

 A simple, file-based key-value database library for Rust.

-Data is stored in plain-text `.dat` files in the format `key: value`.
+Data is stored in `.dat` files using a compact binary format: each entry is encoded as a 4-byte little-endian key length, the key bytes, a 4-byte little-endian value length, and the value bytes.
 All write operations go through a `.tmp` file first and are then atomically renamed to `.dat`, ensuring the database is never left in a corrupt state.

 ---

 ## Features

-- Plain-text `.dat` file storage — human readable and easy to inspect
+- Binary `.dat` file storage — compact and crash-safe
 - Atomic writes via `.tmp` → `.dat` rename
 - Built-in logger that tracks every read, write, update, and delete operation
 - Simple API through a single `Instance` struct